makenneth/HiPup/README.md

 # HiPup
 HiPup is a full-stack web application inspired by MeetUp.
 It is a platform where pets can find groups by similar interests.
-If the owner can't, why can't they?
+If the owner can, why can't they?

 It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the frontend.